AdeptusCat/katzomat/README.md

 This is an IoT (Internet of Things) project.
 So it uses the MQTT protocol to communicate between the clients (e.g. the feeding device and the App) to remote control a device via the Internet.<br/>
 The App is written in Python and Kivy/KivyMD.
 The microcontroller is an ESP32 that is programmed c/c++.

-## The Device: Katzomat
-The device is a microcontroller, connected to the internet.<br/>
-Check out the repository of the microcontroller: [KatzoApp](https://github.com/AdeptusCat/katzoapp "Katzoapp repository")